DorianDepriester/Elasticipy/JOSS/paper.md

 # Summary

-Elasticipy is a Python package designed to simplify the analysis of material elasticity properties.
-It enables the computation, visualization, and analysis of elasticity tensors while incorporating crystal symmetries.
-By targeting a diverse audience, Elasticipy is suitable for researchers, engineers, and educators looking to explore elastic behavior in materials.
-It is easy to install via PyPI and offers robust documentation, practical tutorials, and a user-friendly interface.
+Elasticipy is a Python library designed to streamline the computation of elasticity tensors for materials and crystalline materials, taking their specific symmetries into account.
+It provides tools to manipulate, visualize, and analyze these tensors, simplifying workflows for materials scientists an engineers.

 # Statement of Need